Homemade chalkboard paint allows you to turn surfaces into slates for writing and drawing. Learn how to make chalkboard paint in any color.

 Making chalkboard paint takes only 2 ingredients and less than 5 minutes.
 You’ll be painting everything you own in no time at all!

 Combine acrylic paint (mix colors to create one you love) and white non-mixed non-sanded grout at a rate of 1 part grout to 8 parts paint.
 In other words, 1 cup of paint would require 2 tablespoons of grout because there are 16 tablespoons in a cup.

-When it’s dry you are ready to write!
+When you’re done, wipe down your chalkboard and you are ready to write!

 When you are ready to remove your old art, the best cleaner in the world is Coke (yes, the soda).
 It removes the dusty haze, doesn’t wash off the paint, and leaves no sticky residue.
 Who would have thought?

 Simply dampen a microfiber cloth with Coke and wipe the chalkboard surface clean.

 So now that you know how to make your paint, let’s get some inspiration so you can kick your creativity into gear:

 Liz Marie had a table that needed some TLC.
 She decided to transform it into a fun table for her friend’s toddler.
 See more here.

 Practically Functional wanted to add a springtime feel to her home.
 I think she nailed it with these pastel terracotta flower pots.
 Make sure you read her tutorial for sealing the pots so your hard work doesn’t wash away in the rain.
 See more here.